neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.world.level.block.state.properties.Property#getInternalIndex` - Converts the provided boolean to a 0 when true, or 1 otherwise.
 - `net.minecraft.world.level.border.WorldBorder#clampVec3ToBound` - Clamps the vector to within the world border.
 - `net.minecraft.world.level.chunk`
+    - `ChunkAccess#canBeSerialized` - Returns true, allows the chunk to be written to disk.
     - `ChunkSource#onSectionEmptinessChanged` - Updates the section when it has data.
     - `LevelChunkSection`
         - `copy` - Makes a shallow copy of the chunk section.